groda1/cnese/README.md

 # cnese - crappy NES emulator

-My attempt to make a crappy NES emulator.
+My crappy attempt to make a NES emulator.
-A learning experience where the point is to learn how a NES work, as well as learning the rust programming language.
+A learning experience where the point is to learn how a NES works, as well as learning the rust programming language.